History of Dayana Yastremska in Timeline

 Dayana Yastremska

-Dayana Yastremska is a Ukrainian professional tennis player and musician.
-Reaching a career-high ranking of world No. 21 in singles and No. 82 in doubles in January 2020, she has secured three WTA Tour titles.
-Her most notable Grand Slam achievement is reaching the semifinals of the 2024 Australian Open.
+Dayana Yastremska is a Ukrainian professional tennis player and musician, achieving a career-high ranking of world No. 21 in singles and No. 82 in doubles, both in January 2020.
+She has won three WTA Tour titles.
+Her most significant Grand Slam achievement to date is reaching the semifinals of the 2024 Australian Open.

-Dayana Yastremska became the first qualifier in 46 years to reach the semifinals since Christine Dorey at the Australian Open in 1978.
+Dayana Yastremska became the first qualifier in 46 years to reach the semifinals at this major since Christine Dorey at the AO 1978.

 Dayana Yastremska was born on 15 May 2000, in Odesa, Ukraine, to Marina and Oleksandr Yastremsky.